RicardoGomes07/padel-management-app/docs/report.md

 ## Views
 This module builds the content to show in the resource and replaces the previously displayed content.
 Updates the header to match the current resource, builds the pagination links, if necessary, with the use of the 'createPaginationLinks' from pagination.js, and the rest of the necessary information for the page and replaces the content with the combination of the later 2.

 ## Pagination Manager

-In order to avoid making unnecessary backend requests, we implemented a function that internally stores an array containing elements fetched from the backend.
+In order to avoid making unnecessary backend requests, handlers request the information through a function of this module that provides the following functionaliities:

-This function provides the following functionalities:
+* The elements to show
-* Extracts elements from the array
+* The total amount of elements encountered in the database for the search
-* Indicates its current size

-The function automatically fetches new elements from the backend only when needed and only if more data is available, minimizing unnecessary requests.
+The function checks if the elements to show are already cached, if they are, those will be returned, so it only automatically fetches new elements from the backend when the elements are not already cached and if more data is available, minimizing unnecessary requests.
-Finally, we also implemented a pagination manager for cases where the elements we fetch are associated with a resource on the server identified by an ID.
-In this manager, we store a map that links each resource ID to its corresponding pagination manager.
+Only clubs and courts handlers use a pagination manager as we considered rentals to have the potential to be very volatile, making the use of cache a potential risk, as it could introduce a lack of synchronism between the cached data and the actual information in the database.
+This discrepancy may lead to inconsistent or outdated rental availability being presented to the user, which is would not be appropriate.
+A cache is shared between operations (if multiple) that require pagination, in the same handler, so parameters to the operations were introduced where, the operation provides the new parameter and resets the cache if either the name of the parameter or its value changed.
+Another important design decision was to use pages with a fixed number of elements per page, defined in the app.
+The pagination manager is then tasked to calculate the skip and limit value that it needs to make the request to the server, which uses these two parameters to fetch the necessary data from the database.

 ## Index and Router